mtlynch/mtlynch.io/content/book-reports/bowling-alone/index.md

   * Thin-trust communities tend to have greater civic engagement.

 * Decline in trust
-  * Between 1960 to 2000, people who agreed with the survey question, "most people can be trusted" dropped from 55% to 35%.
+  * Between 1960 to 2000, people who agreed with the survey question, "most people can be trusted," dropped from 55% to 35%.
     * Interestingly, the decline comes from new generations.
-    * Individuals tend to maintain the same level of trust as they age, but younger generations start out at a lower baseline level of trust and drive trends down.
+    * Individuals tend to maintain the same level of trust as they age, but younger generations start at a lower baseline level of trust and drive trends down.

 ### Urban sprawl